nachtvlinder/SeeMyHouse/README.md

 There's also a [daily](daily.md) checklist.

 ### Pending and/or partially done
-- [ ] Explore Data: study file types
-- [ ] Learn to work with geopandas
-- [ ] Explore Data: look at data contents
-- [ ] Explore Data: determine, try-out and find/choose needed packages
-- [ ] Explore&Design: experiment with this data & its visualisation
+- [x] Explore&Design: experiment with this data & its visualisation
+- [ ] Try visualizing limited & selected area around coordinate point

 ### To do later
-- [ ] Design: preliminary solutions
-- [ ] Design: experiment with/test solutions
+- [ ] Find out how to 3D plot subset once selected area plot is achieved
 - [ ] Design: make prototype interface
 - [ ] Design: check for interface requirements?
 - [ ] Design: loop above four until result satisfactory